sdgsolutionspace/website/_posts/2017-12-20-SDG-Solution-Space.markdown

 <br>

 Specifically in the FabLab you can find:

--3D printer (Ultimaker 2+) using Cura software
+-3D printer (Ultimaker 2+) using Cura software:

-    -equipped to print PLA recyclable (corn, etc.) & ABS petrol -Vinyl cutter (Roland CAMM-1 GS 24)
+    -equipped to print PLA recyclable (corn, etc.) & ABS petrol

+-Vinyl cutter (Roland CAMM-1 GS 24)

--Laser Cutter (TROTEC Speedy 360)
+-Laser Cutter (TROTEC Speedy 360):

-     -Can engrave & cut plastic, glass (engrave only), acrylic, MDF, different plywood and denim among other things -CNC Milling Machine (Roland MDX40A)
+     -Can engrave & cut plastic, glass (engrave only), acrylic, MDF, different plywood and denim among other things

+-CNC Milling Machine (Roland MDX40A):

-     -Used for prototyping, molding & to make PCB Electronics -Can use many materials with this machine
+     -Used for prototyping, molding & to make PCB Electronics

+     -Can use many materials with this machine

--Big CNC Machine (ShopbotCNC  96 + 48)  will be arriving soon!
+-Big CNC Machine (ShopbotCNC  96 + 48)  will be arriving soon:

-     -Used for molding, to make furniture and other large items -Can use materials like wood, MDF and aluminium -3D Scanner
+     -Used for molding, to make furniture and other large items

+     -Can use materials like wood, MDF and aluminium

+-3D Scanner

 In addition to these larger machines, there are also many smaller technologies in the FabLab.
 Here are some pictures of all this groovy equipment!